Events, Conferences, Public Holidays and Festivals in Tonga

 9. Emancipation Day

 Another public holiday in Tonga, Emancipation Day is a day to commemorate King Tupou I officially abolishing serfdom in Tonga on June 4 1862.
 It essentially meant that commoners were freed from the virtual ownership of chiefs.
 The Monday following June 4 is observed as a public holiday where locals can enjoy time with family.
-Learn more about public holidays in Public Holidays in Tonga (& Other Important Dates).
+Learn more about public holidays in our guide to Public Holidays in Tonga (& Other Important Dates).

 When: June 4